AndreasLrx/ecstasy/doc/Tutorial.md

 @note
 Since the [entities builder](@ref ecstasy::Entities::Builder) [with()](@ref ecstasy::Entities::Builder::with) method takes the storage in parameters, it can deduce the storage/component type.
 You don't have to use the template parameters.

+@warning
+You should never try to use persistent pointers/reference to components.
+A component memory address is unstable and can change due to its storage.
+For example adding a new element to the storage may make the storage resize and **move** its components.
+Therefore you should be very carefull when using **this** inside a component constructor for example.
+In case you really need an identifier, use the entity ID.

 Here is an example using the two builders:

 ```cpp